danielsaraivaleite/RefutationTheoremProver/README.md

 The refutation algorithm will read the clauses and build a proof tree.
 The theorem is proved whenever a contraction is found.
 **Output** is a YES/NO answer, the proof tree and the variables table resolution.

+See, for instance, http://intrologic.stanford.edu/lectures/lecture_06.pdf for further reference on clausal form and refutation proofs.

 ## Example